Palladium Books: Robotech RPG Tactics

-Palladium and Siembieda received criticism regarding the handling of the Robotech RPG Tactics Kickstarter campaign, ultimately losing theRobotech license it had held for 30 years.
+Palladium and Siembieda received criticism regarding the handling of the Robotech RPG Tactics Kickstarter campaign, ultimately losing the Robotech license it had held for 30 years.
 The campaign, which raised $1,442,312 with 5,342 backers on May 20, 2013, was described as a "complete disaster" by Polygon, and as "downright catastrophic" by Critical Hit.

 In 2014, with rewards still delayed, Palladium issued a plea to backers seeking permission to sell any available copies of Robotech RPG Tactics to attendees of Gen Con 2014, despite an earlier promise to make copies unavailable to the public until backer rewards were fully delivered.
 Sets received at Gen Con had manufacturing flaws, missing items, items that were supposed to be painted but weren't, and poorly written instructions.

 By the end of 2014 and early 2015, Palladium began fulfilling the lower-tier rewards.
 It promised to send the remaining, mostly higher-tier items in a second wave.
 Backers raised a case with the Better Business Bureau in 2015, with fewer than 200 of the 5,000 backers reporting that they had received their items by 2016.

 In 2018, Palladium announced that it would not be able to issue any of the remaining "wave 2" rewards to backers, as the licence was due to expire, retail sales had slowed, and the company did not have the funds to complete production.
 Some backers were offered the option to exchange their rewards for other stock, although supplies were limited.
 Printed materials missing from initial backer rewards and updated assembly instructions were later released as low-resolution watermarked PDFs on the website DriveThruRPG for backers to print their own copies, free of charge.